 While Ethereum (ETH) launched in 2015, it was first conceptualized in 2013 by Vitalik Buterin.
 Ethereum uses blockchain technology, but it’s programmable.
 Ethereum is designed to be open access and provide a variety of applications.

 The way Ethereum works makes it possible to do more than handle money.
 It’s one of the drivers behind “smart contract” technology.
-This means that various agreements can be executed in a secure manner directly between parties.
-For instance, a real estate purchase could be completed using Ethereum without the need for an escrow account.
+This means that various agreements can be executed securely directly between parties.
+For instance, you could complete a real estate purchase using Ethereum without the need for an escrow account.

 Binance Coin trades with the symbol BNB.
 It was launched through an initial coin offering in 2017 by the team that just 11 days later launched the Binance crypto exchange.
 BNB was first launched on the Ethereum network but migrated to its own Binance Chain in April 2019.

 One of the big benefits of BNB is a 25% discount if you use the cryptocurrency to pay trading fees on Binance.com and Binance DEX exchanges.
-The discount decreases over time.
+However, the discount decreases over time.
 As of October 27, 2021, BNB has a market cap of more than $75 billion and trades for over $450.

 Which Cryptocurrency Is Right for You?